sbatson5/react-component-generator/README.md

 ## Routes

-Routes follow a similar pattern but will put the components into a `routes` directory.
+Routes follow a similar pattern but will be put into a `routes` directory.
 This is a somewhat opinionated approach, but the idea is that components used to serve routes should be separate than traditional components.